Affordable rental housing

 Hoping to live near work?
 UW Community Relations and UWHR work together to share housing options that offer affordable housing opportunities and/or priority access to UW employees.

-Bridges@11th is a U-District apartment complex that gives priority access to faculty and staff working at the UW and Seattle Children’s Hospital.
-Designed to meet the housing needs of employees, the complex includes larger floorplans and other family-friendly touches like a rooftop p-patch garden and an on-site dog wash.
-It’s also a short walk from several grocery stores, entertainment options, and the University of Washington.
+Bridges@11th is a U-District apartment complex that gives priority access to faculty and staff working at the UW-Seattle and Seattle Children’s Hospital.
+Designed to meet the housing needs of employees, the complex includes larger floorplans and other family-friendly touches like a rooftop P-patch garden and an on-site dog wash.
+It’s also a short walk from several grocery stores, entertainment options, and the UW campus.

 You’re eligible for priority access if you’re in an active, benefits-eligible position at UW that has a duration of nine months or longer.
 If no apartments are currently available, you can put your name on the priority waitlist.
 Thirty seven of the units are offered at reduced rates to employees who earn less that area’s median income.
-Contact Bridges@11th to learn if you qualify.
 Temporary employees and retirees aren’t eligible, but can apply for apartments if there aren’t other employees on the waitlist.

 A good option for visiting scholars, post-docs, faculty, staff, and students with families, Radford Court is just ten minutes from campus.
 Find floor plans, amenities, and leasing office contact information online.